-The blood-immune gut axis: a big new idea in psychiatric disorders
+The brain-immune gut axis: a big new idea in neuropsychiatric disorders

 Dr. Yolken is the Theodore and Vada Stanley Distinguished Professor of Pediatrics at the Johns Hopkins School of Medicine.
 He chairs the Stanley Division of Developmental Neurovirology, the nation’s first pediatric research center designed to investigate links between early childhood infections and severe mental illness including schizophrenia, bipolar disorder, depression, and autism.
 His research group is investigating whether these disorders can be associated with prior exposure to viral triggers such as herpesviruses and influenza viruses as well as eukaryotic organisms such as Candida albicans and the Toxoplasma gondii.
 Their research indicates that antimicrobial and anti-inflammatory medications have the potential to treat or prevent serious psychiatric disorders in some individuals.
 Dr. Yolken attended Harvard College and Harvard Medical School and received post-doctoral training at Cornell University and the National Institutes of Health.
 He has over 480 published peer-reviewed articles and numerous book chapters and presentations at scientific meeting.

 Serious psychiatric disorders such as schizophrenia, bipolar disorder, and major depression are causes of morbidity and mortality worldwide.
 The etiologies of these disorders have not been completely defined but are likely to include both genetic and environmental factors.
 Recent studies point to inflammation as a core process in these disorders and inflammatory changes in the brain have been associated with a range of cognitive and behavioral abnormalities.
 However the source of inflammation within the central nervous system for most of these disorders has not been identified.